 - Increase attendance of professionals and students from identities underrepresented in fisheries science (including race, gender, sexual orientation, socioeconomic background, disability, and intersectional identities) at annual meetings.

 - Create affinity and support spaces for fisheries professionals and students from underrepresented backgrounds, including at conferences.

 - Encourage the recruitment and hiring of underrepresented fisheries professionals nationwide by targeting improved inclusion practices and value systems.

-- Encourage and support the development of fishery research and instructional programs, particularly at predominantly minority (including female) institutions.
+- Increase professional interactions between research institutions and minority colleges, including HBCUs, MSIs, and HSIs.
+Encourage and support the development of fishery research and instructional programs, particularly at predominantly minority institutions.

 - Collaborate with other AFS Sections and AFS leadership to evaluate progress on equity, diversity, inclusion, and belonging efforts, build accountability structures, and create/maintain efforts to promote our vision for a more welcoming and just professional society.